We Recycle

 BUGOUT

-This Virgin Gorda community-driven initiative reduces the breeding sites of the Aedes aegypti mosquito that causes diseases such as Zika, dengue, and chikungunya.
-Outreach education, clean ups and community participation are integrated into safe, data driven vector control operations.
-After three years of success on Virgin Gorda, we’re partnering with the Government on a BugOut pilot on Tortola.
+This Virgin Gorda community-driven initiative reduces breeding sites for the Aedes aegypti mosquito, which causes diseases such as Zika, dengue, and chikungunya.
+Outreach education, clean-ups and community participation are integrated into safe, data-driven vector control operations.